 Navy Blue and Gray

 White is an obvious complement for navy blue, too.
 However, navy is such a sophisticated color that it can support an equally sophisticated complement – gray.
-You could use a light gray for the cabinets you don’t paint navy blue.
-It will also work for walls, the backsplash, and the countertop.
-Let Elite Painting KC implement one of the above paint color schemes in your kitchen.
+You could use a light gray for the cabinets’ two-tone you don’t paint navy blue, or for open shelving.
+It will also work for walls, the backsplash, and the countertop, and don’t forget finding the right kind of light fixtures to provide interesting visual cues for your dark blue/navy blue kitchen.